danionescu0/home-automation/weather-predict/README.md

 The output data will be prediction on rain levels for the next N hours

-Currently i've tested the model on 6 h and it has 83% accuracy
+Currently i've tested the model on 6 h and it has over 85% accuracy

 Steps:

-1. Generate the basic data using data_extractor.py
+1. Import data

 For example:

 ````
-python data_extractor.py --output-file some_file.csv --day-behind nr_days --hour-granularity granularity <= 24
+python import_from_home_automation.py --day-behind nr_days
 ````

-This will extract data from the home automation repository and save it in a csv format.
+This will extract data from the home automation repository and save it into the local mongoDb database

-2. Generate the model using data_enhancer.py and show also the test values
+2. Generate the model
 ````
-python data_enhancer.py --input-file weather.csv --test-file-percent 6 --datapoints-behind 10
+python train.py -d 600 -p 10 -dp 6 -hg 6
 ````
-This will enhance the generated model and split it in two files a main file and a test file

-The enhancements are:

 - days with mean temperatures below 0 are excluded.
 The exclusions happen because temperatures below zero means rain will turn into snow, and the weather station doesn't detect snow